 10 Fun and Educational Summer Activities for Teens

 Summer is for s’mores, swimming, and sleepovers, but don’t forget to add some enrichment to exercise your teen’s mind during school break.
-Here are 10 summer activities for teens to balance your teen’s summer so that they get the best of both worlds! .
+Here are 10 summer activities for teens to balance their summer and get the best of both worlds!

 #1 Live, Online Creative Writing Workshops

 First on the list is Write the World’s Virtual Summer Writing Camps, a summer program that is empowering the next generation of wordsmiths (ages 13-19) through a series of weekly writing themes.
-These camps are open to all levels of writers, and campers will learn from notable authors, editors, and educators..
-This immersive summer writing experience for teens nurtures creativity and literary talent even if they are just starting their writing journey.
+These camps are open to all levels of writers, and campers will learn from notable authors, editors, and educators.
+This immersive summer writing experience for teens nurtures creativity and literary talent, even if they are just starting their writing journey.
+Our line-up includes:

 #2 Free Weekly Audiobooks for Teens